Guy Brice Parfait Kolélas

 Guy Brice Parfait Kolélas (6 August 1959 – 22 March 2021) was a Congolese politician.
-Following the death of his father, Bernard Kolélas, he succeeded him as Interim President of the Congolese Movement for Democracy and Integral Development (MCDDI), one of Congo-Brazzaville's main political parties, in 2010.
-He served in the government of Congo-Brazzaville as Minister of Marine and Inland Fishing from 2007 to 2009 and as Minister of the Civil Service from 2009 to 2015.
+Following the death of his father, Bernard Kolélas, he succeeded him as Interim President of the Congolese Movement for Democracy and Integral Development (MCDDI), one of Congo's main political parties, in 2010.
+He served in the government of Congo as Minister of Marine and Inland Fishing from 2007 to 2009 and as Minister of the Civil Service from 2009 to 2015.
 After placing a distant second in the 2016 parliamentary election, he founded a new party, the Union of Humanist Democrats-Yuki, in 2017.

 Early life and education

 Kolélas was born in Brazzaville in 1959; his parents were Bernard Kolélas and his wife Jacqueline.
 He studied economics, obtaining a degree from Brazzaville's Marien Ngouabi University in 1983.
 Afterward, he continued his studies in France.
 He received a degree in economics from the University of Besançon in 1985 and a degree in international transport from the Mulhouse International Institute of Transport in 1987.
 Ultimately he obtained a doctorate degree in industrial economics, specializing in business strategy, from the University of Dijon in 1993.